 As far as earning goes, Spirit card gets 2 miles per dollar on all purchases, while Southwest card gets 1 point on most categories.
 Of course, Rapid Rewards program is a transfer partner of Chase, so you can increase your earning potential if you have a combination of Chase Ink Plus (or Chase Sapphire Preferred) and Chase Freedom.

-My conclusion: Comparing Free Spirit and Rapid Rewards programs is similar to comparing apples and oranges.
+Comparing Free Spirit and Rapid Rewards programs is similar to comparing apples and oranges.

 So, why didn’t I use Southwest points instead?
 Well, I want to save my Rapid Rewards for a specific upcoming trip, and was giving my Spirit miles to my sister-in-law for free.
 You know what they say about a gift horse.
 I didn’t really offer my Southwest points and they don’t happen to have this currency.
 In case you are wondering, no, they don’t read my blog!
 Hey, I try to be generous, but I need to be practical too.
 Driving extra 40 minutes each way won’t kill her… I hope.